Image

 What We Do

 The demanding realm of higher education can be surprisingly low on practical resources.
-You want your students to succeed, and the K. Patricia Cross Academy is here to help you help students do just that.
+You want all students to succeed, and the K. Patricia Cross Academy is here to help you help students do just that.
 As a nonprofit, our content is complimentary, concise, and packed with proven ways to earn measurable results.
-Launched in 2019, we already have had over 309,258 visitors, and best of all, it's anonymous and always free.
+Launched in 2019, we already have had over 432,535 visitors, and best of all, it's anonymous and always free.

 Watch Video